Piedmont Bird Club

 When considering participation in a field trip, be sure to consult the full trip description found on the website calendar and in our Yearbook.
 In addition to describing the location and the likely birds to be seen, the trip description will also contain important information about any limitations or restrictions, such as limit to number of persons or vehicles; presence of challenging walking terrain; or deadline for registering for the trip.

-To register for a field trip, contact the trip leader listed in the description.
-The leader will provide accurate up-to-date information about meeting location and time, and other pertinent information about the trip.
+To register for a field trip, contact the trip coordinator listed in the description.
+The trip coordinator will provide accurate up-to-date information about meeting location and time, and other pertinent information about the trip.

 Be sure to wear clothing and shoes appropriate for the terrain and weather.
 It is generally useful to bring binoculars and a field guide, if you have them.
 This is not a requirement, though; others on the trip are usually happy to share.
 If you expect to want food or drink during the trip, be sure to bring it with you, along with appropriate means to carry any trash or leftovers until they can be disposed of properly.